influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/troubleshooting.md

 A quick way to view Telegraf's output is by enabling a new UDP output plugin to run in parallel with the existing output plugins.
 Since each output plugin creates its own stream, the already existing outputs will not be affected.
 Traffic will be replicated to all active outputs.

-* NOTE: this approach requires Telegraf to be restarted, which will cause a brief interruption to your metrics collection
+> **NOTE:** This approach requires Telegraf to be restarted, which will cause a brief interruption to your metrics collection.

 The minimal Telegraf configuration required to enable a UDP output is:

 ```
 [[outputs.influxdb]]
   urls = ["udp://localhost:8089"]
 ```

-This setup utilizes the UDP format of the [InfluxDB output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb) and emits points formatted in Influx Line Protocol.
+This setup utilizes the UDP format of the [InfluxDB output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb) and emits points formatted in InfluxDB's [line protocol](/influxdb/v1.0/concepts/glossary/#line-protocol).
 You will need to append this section to Telegraf's configuration file and restart Telegraf for the change to take effect.

-Now you are ready to start listening on the destination port (8089 in this example) using a simple tool like netcat:
+Now you are ready to start listening on the destination port (`8089` in this example) using a simple tool like `netcat`:

 ```
 nc -lu 8089